w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 * Allow for IP-based IoT protocols other than HTTP (given they fulfill the Uniform Interface constraint of REST).
 * Allow for different integration patterns: at the device level, gateway/edge node, and the cloud.

-[//]: # MK: Leaving out Semantic Web aspects such as Linked Data vocabularies for now -- needs to be aligned with spec content.

 ## Non-goals

 * Not trying to establish a new vertical solution for the IoT.